-With millions of subscribers, a variety of new products, bundled and customized solutions, the operational support services like service configuration, order fulfillment, customer care, and billing are becoming increasingly complex.
-Hence, the cost of handling these operations require resources and different tools, thus, increasing the financial overhead.
+With millions of subscribers, a variety of new products, and bundled and customized solutions, operational support services like service configuration, order fulfillment, customer care, and billing are becoming increasingly complex.
+Hence, the cost of handling these operations requires resources and different tools, thus, increasing the financial overhead.

-One more challenge waiting in the wings for telcos and ISPs is the impact of Internet of Things (IoT) that is leading to explosive growth in the connected devices.
+One more challenge waiting in the wings for telcos and ISPs is the impact of the Internet of Things (IoT) which is leading to explosive growth in connected devices.
 This growth is generating billions and trillions of new data sources and thus, it is expected that this growth will push the data to be handled by networks to zettabytes per year.

 - 5G Networks – The telecom carriers are working on providing the 5G networks to spark an enormous wave of faster internet.
 While the technology has not yet been fully defined, carriers are proceeding with the lab and field trials in their race to stay competitive.